Arianna Foster

 Top sirloin and filet have different characteristics, so they may not be interchangeable in all recipes.

-Sirloin is leaner and tougher than filet, making it a good choice for grilling, broiling, or sautéing.
+Sirloin steaks are leaner and tougher than filet, making it a good choice for grilling, broiling, or sautéing.
 Top sirloin is a versatile cut often used in dishes such as steak fajitas, stir-fries, and stews, where the more delicate taste of a filet would be lost.

 It is also used in dishes such as Beef Wellington.
 In this case, the rougher texture of the sirloin would result in a chewier texture that does not fit the intended meal.